RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 3. Train config 3 → wait 30 minutes
 4. Finally compare results after 90+ minutes

-**RapidFire AI transforms this** by training all configurations concurrently using chunk-based scheduling, giving you comparative signals in ~15 minutes instead of 90+.
+**RapidFire AI transforms this** by training all configurations concurrently using chunk-based scheduling—processing the dataset in chunks and letting every run train on each chunk before moving to the next—giving you comparative signals in ~15 minutes instead of 90+.

 ![RapidFire AI Architecture](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/rapidfireai_intro/rf-usage.png)
 *RapidFire AI establishes live three-way communication between your IDE, a metrics dashboard, and a multi-GPU execution backend*